DaLastKnight/Shoot-The-Mummies/README.md

 # ShootTheMummies!
- A simple 3D FPS game
+ A simple 3D FPS game made in Unity

  # IMPORTANT!
 How to play:
  - WASD for movement